jsharkey13/cambridge-cstia-databases/tutorials/graph.md

 ### Schema

 Like other NoSQL databases, Neo4j does not enforce a schema.
 There are two types of nodes in our database, labelled `Movie` and `Person`, which intuitively correspond to our movie and people objects.
-They have the same attribute names as the relational and document database, and the attributes are absent when they are `NULL`.
+They have the same attribute names as the relational database, and the attributes are absent when they are `NULL`.

 The relationships between people and movies have the same names as the document database person attributes but in capitals: `ACTED_IN`, `DIRECTED`, `PRODUCED`, `WROTE` and `COMPOSED_FOR`.
 They optionally have the `job` attribute as before.